Thunder Bay Artists

 Betty Carpick

 Betty Carpick an interdisciplinary artist and educator.
-Much of her work looks at social, cultural, and environmental issues in both serious and playful ways.
-She engages in creativity with community of all ages, abilities, and backgrounds as a metaphor to speak to the fragility, strength, and transitory state of our lives and surroundings.
+Her work often looks at social, cultural, and environmental issues in serious and playful ways.
+She engages with community of all ages, abilities, and backgrounds as a metaphor to speak to the fragility, strength, and transitory state of our lives and surroundings.
 Betty is Cree and Ukrainian from Northern Manitoba.
 She lives in Thunder Bay, Ontario.

 Paul Rodermond